docsforadobe/after-effects-plugin-guide/docs/effect-details/multi-frame-rendering-in-ae.md

   > }
   > ```
   <br/>
-  > **Double-check that this state isn’t known before your code executes (case 2), but if you have to initialize at runtime use a const static local.
+  > **Double-check that this state isn't known before your code executes (case 2), but if you have to initialize at runtime use a const static local.
 (Note that thread-safe initialization of static local objects is part of the C++ spec)**
   <br/>
   > ```c++
   > void UseState(int depends_on_unchanging_runtime_state) {